-We welcome everyone to Bath Abbey including those with additional access needs.
+We welcome everyone to Bath Abbey and aim to offer a space for all to enjoy the architecture and atmosphere.
+Our friendly team of staff and volunteers will be on hand should you require assistance.
 We are mostly a level access building apart from some of our tours.
-Please click here for a 360-degree virtual tour of the Abbey.
 We have large print guides which are available from our Welcome Desk.
 We welcome assistant dogs and water can be provided on request.
 We are working towards becoming dementia friendly and are delivering Dementia Friends information sessions to staff and volunteers.
 We are also working towards becoming autism friendly and can provide ear defenders on request.

 Our access champion is Sarah Fielding, Visitor Services Manager.
 You can contact Sarah on [email protected] or 01225 303315.